joeduffy/joeduffy.github.io/_posts/2016-02-07-the-error-model.md

 ## Principles

-As we set out on this joruney, we called out several requirements of a good Error Model:
+As we set out on this journey, we called out several requirements of a good Error Model:

 * **Usable.**  It must be easy for developers to do the "right" thing in the face of error, almost as if by accident.
 A friend and colleague famously called this falling into the [The Pit of Success]( http://blogs.msdn.com/b/brada/archive/2003/10/02/50420.aspx).
-The model should not impose excessive cerimony in order to write idiomatic code.
+The model should not impose excessive ceremony in order to write idiomatic code.
 Ideally it is cognitively familiar to our target audience.

 * **Reliable.**  The Error Model is the foundation of the entire system's reliability.
 We were building an operating